romainringenbach/romainringenbach.github.io/portfolio/deepblue.md

 For our final year at École Supérieure d'Ingénieurs de Rennes, we decided with [fonspa](https://github.com/fonspa) and [Hyanaki](https://github.com/Hyanaki) to develop a anxiety-provoking atmosphere video game.

+For this project, we used [Godot](https://godotengine.org/) as engine.

-This page is about my work on this video game
+This page is about my work on this video game.

+# 3D Assets of the cokpit and nimations

+I realized all mesh needed for the cockpit with [Blender](https://www.blender.org/).
+I made also all the animations of the cockpit's elements.

+Note : I didn't work on the textures, only on the mesh

 # Physics of the submarine